-Students are dismissed at 3:15 or 3:35/1:00 or 12:50 on Wednesdays, unless otherwise indicated on the school calendar.
-Students who are not staying after school for disciplinary reasons, extra help or afterschool programs are to leave by 3:40 pm.
-Students who are at school after 3:40 will be sent to Franklin's fee-based after school Beyond the Bell program.
+Students are dismissed at 3:15 or 3:35/1:00 or 12:30 on Wednesdays, unless otherwise indicated on the school calendar.
+Students who are not staying after school for disciplinary reasons, extra help or afterschool programs are to leave by 3:45 pm.